thomasvincent/assemblyline/README.md

 **WIP**

-**Inspired by the AssemblyLine release pipeline library, but written for Gradle**
+**A fork of the Fabric8 release pipeline library, with the goal of going to Gradle**

 **Assembly Line Pipeline Library for continous integration and delivery**